Career Advice

 Well-developed communication skills

 While being a good communicator is an important skill for any hire, it is especially important for someone who will be working on a remote team.
-Remote work makes communication more difficult than it would be face to face.
+Remote work makes communication more difficult than it would be face-to-face.
 When judging a candidate’s communication skills, pay attention to some small details.
 How quickly do they respond to your messages or emails?
 How well do they talk on the phone?
-Do they write well-written, concise, and easy to understand emails?
+Do they write well-written, concise, and easy-to-understand emails?
 These are important factors to determine how well this person would do in a remote setting.

 Team synergy